ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

         }

         // This check removes successfully submitted data for
-        // old domains we have not visited in a long time if(domainEntry.num_submissions_succeeded > 0
+        // old domains we have not dealt with in a long time if(domainEntry.num_submissions_succeeded > 0
            && now() - domainEntry.last_contact_for_domain
               > TIME_UNTIL_OLD_SUBMITTED_SCTDATA_ERASED)